imrevertz/imrevertz/README.md

 - ⚒️ I might make a Discord server in the future named "Revertz Place" or smth similar and make a bot that goes with it

-- 🌱 I’m currently not learning anythingS
+- 🌱 I’m currently not learning anything

 - ❓ Feel free to ask me about anything Revertz#4316